guzmanwolfrank/wolf.algo.stocks/README.md

 # WolfStocks

 language: python
-modules:
+modules: yfinance, pandas, plotly.graph_objects

-Simple program that charts 5 intraday sessions on user input stock symbol using YFinance.
+Simple program that charts intraday sessions on user input stock symbol using YFinance.

-Reports: DATA = last 5 intraday closes, analyst reccomendations from JP Morgan, Wunderlich etc., a list of largest institutional owners.

-Prints: last 5 intraday closes, DATA in Pandas Dataframe
+Indicators:  10 day moving average
+Chart Style: Candlestick

+Run
+-Once in cmd prompt root folder, type:  py filename.py -Make sure to download all modules to the venv you create to run the script.
+-Use Firefox as default browser